supremeimposter/My-Vault/GATE/Digital-Logic/Number Systems/Gray code.md

 >> Gray code of $4$ in 3 bits = $110$
 >> Gray code of $4$ in 4 bits = $0110$

 Recursive construction of gray codes method is time consuming, because for gray codes of any $n$ bits, you need to know the gray codes of $n-1$ bits.
 The efficient method to get the gray code is to convert a binary number $n$ to its equivalent gray code of $n$.

 ![[Gray code-20240229104826823.webp]]
-## Binary and Gray code conversion
+## Conversion between Binary numbers and Gray codes

 ![[Gray code-20240603152604405.webp]]

 > [!example]
 > ![[Gray code-20240603151711181.webp]]

 ![[Gray code-20240603160752044.webp]]